Mridul9A/aCompanyChatApp/README.md

  -> It includes support for routing, middleware, and other tools that simplify the process of creating robust applications.

- * Note:- const express = require("express");  -> this is for "type":"common" which is default i.e. commonjs
+ * Note:- const express = require("express");  -> this is for "type":"common" which is default i.e. commonjs.